 AboutUnraveling Eliyana Ember doesn’t believe in true love.
 Not anymore.
 After defeating her grandfather and saving the Second Reflection, El only trusts what’s right in front of her.
 The tangible.
 The real.
 Not some unexplained Kiss of Infinity she once shared with the ghost of a boy she’s trying to forget.
 She has more important things to worry about–like becoming queen of the Second Reflection, a role she is so not prepared to fill.

-Now that the Verity is intertwined with her soul and Joshua’s finally by her side, El is … Continue reading →
+Now that the Verity is intertwined with her soul and Joshua’s finally by her side, … Continue reading →

 It’s been a year since John lost his girlfriend, Leah, to suicide.
 Living with his uncle keeps his mind from the tragedy and his screwed up family-until he gets into trouble and a judge sends him back home.
 With a neglectful mother and abusive brother, John’s homecoming is far from happy.